Understanding Boat Primer Solenoids: How They Work

 Characteristics Values

-Function Allows pressurised fuel to pass through and be injected directly into the intake manifold, bypassing the carburetor
+What does it do?
+Allows pressurised fuel to pass through and be injected directly into the intake manifold, bypassing the carburetor.

 shunwild